sandeepsnairms/banking-multi-agent-workshop/01_exercises/csharp/workshop/Module-01.md

 - **GetResponse()** will be the entry point called by the front end to interact with the multi-agent service.
 Everything happens behind this function.
 - **Summarize()** will be used to summarize the conversations users are having with the agent service.

-1. In VS Code, use the explorer on the left-hand side of the IDE to open the **Services** folder.
+1. In VS Code, use the explorer on the left-hand side of the IDE to open the **MultiAgentCopilot\Services** folder.
 1. Within the **\Services** folder navigate to **AgentFrameworkService.cs**.
 1. Search for **//TO DO: CreateChatClient** and replace **CreateChatClient()** method with the code below.